 Barna’s sixty percent statistic is less distressing than the SBC’s initial eighty-eight percent claim.
 However, taking this more conservative figure means that, at best, we are only forty percent successful at raising children who faithfully seek and serve Jesus.
 This is not a number that will satisfy any who seek to make disciples of the next generation.

 So, the answer to our question is yes.
 These studies provide strong evidence that as the religious tides in the US change, many of our children are getting swept away in the current.
-That is why we at Foundation are committed to providing resources that equip elementary students to understand the truth of the Christian worldview.
+The good news is, we are not left to just sit around, wringing our hands, and worrying that our children will abandon the hope of the gospel.
+We can be proactive in helping them understand that Christianity lines up with reality in a way that no other worldview does.